How to write to a file in Python

 file.write("Hello, this is a sample text file.")--OUTPUT--No visible output - file is automatically closed after the with block

-- It guarantees the file is closed properly, even if your code runs into an error.
+- It guarantees the file is closed properly, even if an error occurs inside the

 Appending content to existing files